colatusso/iOSAppTemplate/README.md

 The template is released under the MIT license.

 ## Credits
-Developed by Rafael Colatusso - @colatusso
+Developed by Rafael Colatusso - @colatusso.
 Icons by [Piotr Kwiatkowski](http://ikons.piotrkwiatkowski.co.uk/).